1921 British Mount Everest reconnaissance expedition: The expedition team and the march in

 Bruce's military duties prevented him from participating so Howard-Bury was chosen as leader.
-It was a reconnaissance expedition and at the time 60 mi was the closest any explorer had been to the mountain.
+It was a reconnaissance expedition and at the time 60 mi was the closest any Western explorer had been to the mountain.
 The expedition set off in April 1921 – the climbing team consisted of two experienced mountaineers, Harold Raeburn and Alexander Kellas, and two younger men, George Mallory and Guy Bullock, both Old Wykehamists without any Himalayan experience.
 The expedition team also included Sandy Wollaston, a naturalist and doctor and Alexander Heron, a geologist.
 Henry Morshead (also an Old Wykehamist) and Oliver Wheeler were surveyors seconded from the army.
 When George Bernard Shaw saw a photograph (above) of them wearing Norfolk jackets, knickerbockers, puttees and tweeds he quipped that they "looked like a Connemara picnic trapped in a snowstorm".